FAQs

 Why handmade chairs?

-Because they last longer, and are better looking.
+Quite simply, because they last longer and look better.
 In years to come, if you look after them, your handmade chairs will become heirlooms.

 How can I justify the additional cost of handmade chairs?

-Apart from the sheer pleasure of owning furniture made by a craftsman, the longer life of a handmade chair should justify the additional cost by itself.
+Apart from the sheer pleasure of owning furniture made by a craftsman, the longer life of a handmade chair often justifies the extra cost by itself.

 Will my hand made chairs increase in value?